-Meet Guzman Energy, the Power Company Coaxing Along the Co-op Clean Energy Transition
+Meet Guzman Energy, the Power Company Coaxing Along the Co-Op Clean Energy Transition

 Tri-State rebuffed the offer, saying it was too costly.
 A few months later, it put out a plan of its own.
 Riley likes to think Guzman encouraged that goal.

-In November of this year, Tri-State increased its ambition: targeting 80 percent emissions cuts in Colorado by 2030.
+In November 2020, Tri-State increased its ambition: targeting emissions cuts of 80 percent in Colorado by 2030.
 It also plans to retire its coal plants there and in New Mexico.

 “I think it speaks to the value of having somebody like us coming in and shaking things up and making G&Ts realize they better get it together and start doing something, or else other people will do it for them,” said Riley.